Rutan VariViggen: Design and development

 The VariViggen was named after the Swedish fighter plane, the Saab 37 Viggen.
 This and the XB-70 Valkyrie inspired the design.
 Rutan became interested in aircraft which resisted stalls and spins, and the VariViggen was his first full scale design.
 He began working with the design as a student at Cal Poly in the early 1960s, and started building the prototype in his garage in 1968.
 After four years of work, the aircraft made its first flight in April, 1972.
 In order to increase efficiency, the Model 32 (also known as the VariViggen SP) had a slightly longer fuselage, a larger wingspan and winglets.

 The Rutan Aircraft Factory sold 600 plan sets for the VariViggen to homebuilders, and eventually about 20 of the aircraft were built.
-Following the crash of one in New Brunswick, Canada in September 2006 due to wing tank fuel contamination, fewer than five are currently still flying.
+Following the crash of one in New Brunswick, Canada in September 2006 due to wing tank fuel contamination, and only one is still currently flying.
 The prototype aircraft, N27VV, can be seen in the 1975 movie Death Race 2000 and was eventually donated to the EAA AirVenture Museum in 1988.

 Rutan also began work on an all-aluminum variant, the MiniViggen, but later abandoned the project and focused his efforts on the VariEze.